n0x-io/f8prog/README.md

 # f8prog

-A simple tool to reprogram the MAX FALCON-8 macropad
+A tool to programm the MAX FALCON-8 macropad written in C